vollmerf/spherecontour/README.md

 which should be cited by publications using this code, algorithm, or derivative works, to produce figures or other content.

 The C and Pascal code is complete but not updated for current systems as it is superseded by [Orient](https://vollmerf.github.io/orient).
+The MATLAB implementation should run on current MATLAB and Octave software.

 ## License
 See [LICENSE](LICENSE.md) and [CITATION](CITATION.md) for license and citation information.